JuliaGPU/ArrayFire.jl/README.md

 [![Build Status](https://travis-ci.org/Keno/ArrayFire.jl.svg?branch=master)](https://travis-ci.org/Keno/ArrayFire.jl)

 ArrayFire is a library for GPU and accelerated computing in Julia.
-It is a wrapper around [arrayfire](https://github.com/arrayfire/arrayfire), a C++ library.
+It is a wrapper around [arrayfire](https://github.com/arrayfire/arrayfire), a C++ library, using [Cxx.jl](https://github.com/Keno/Cxx.jl).

 ##Installation

 First make sure you build Julia with special flags in accordance with Cxx.jl.
 The instructions for doing that are [here](https://github.com/Keno/Cxx.jl.git).
-Then build Cxx by doing `Pkg.build(Cxx.jl`)
+Then build Cxx by doing `Pkg.build("Cxx"`).

 Then clone the ArrayFire package by doing:
 ```julia